HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 <blockquote class="stu-note">
 <p>
-Note: It’s not clear if the DTR app is saving its context to a single payer which is responsible for maintaining the app, or it is saving it to any payer server it wants to that uses that app.
+Note: It is not clear if the DTR app is saving its context to a single payer which is responsible for maintaining the app, or is it saving it to any payer server it wants to that uses that app.
 How the DTR server gains access to the payer server is an open question right now.
 But is just a black box.
 It doesn’t particularly matter how it gets done.

 We welcome feedback on how this process should or could work.</p>
 </blockquote>